-A large and powerful species, more generally known in America, though not peculiar to the New World, is the baldeagle (Aquila leucocephala).
+A large and powerful species, more generally known in America, though not peculiar to the New World, is the bald-eagle (Aquila leucocephala).
 It resides all the year in the United States, but is a bird of passage in those more northern countries which lie between Great Slave Lake and Lake Superior.
 Fish form the favourite food of the bald-eagle, and there seems something more tyrannical in his mode of obtaining it than altogether accords with the equality of republican legislation.
 "Elevated," says Wilson, "on the high dead limb of some gigantic tree, that commands a wide view of the neighbouring shore and ocean, he seems calmly to contemplate the motions of the various feathered tribes that pursue their busy avocations below.
-The snow-white gulls, slowly winnowing the air ; the busy tring a, coursing along the sands; trains of ducks, streaming over the surface; silent and watchful cranes, intent and wading; clamorous crows, and all the winged multitudes that subsist by the bounty of this vast liquid magazine of nature: high over all these hovers one whose action instantly arrests
+The snow-white gulls, slowly winnowing the air ; the busy tringæ, coursing along the sands ; trains of ducks, streaming over the surface ; silent and watchful cranes,

-\ Fauna Boreali-Americana, vol. in., t'e Birds.
-By William Swainson, Esq., F.R.S., F.L.S., &cc., and John Richardson, M.D., F.R.S., F.L.S., Surgeon and Naturalist to the Expeditions.
+[•] Fauna Boreali-Americana, vol. ii., the Birds.
+By William Swainson, Esq., F.R.S., F.L.S., &c., and John Richardson, M.D., F.R.S., F.L.S., Surgeon and Naturalist to the Expeditions.
 London, 1831.
-This skilful and beautifully illustrated work is one of the most valuable volumes which has recently appeared on the subject of ornithology; and, viewed in connexion with the preceding publications of Wilson, C. L. Bonaparte, and Audubon, it goes far to complete our knowledge of the feathered tribes of the northern regions of the New World.
+This skilful and beautifully-illustrated work is one of the most valuable volumes which has recently appeared on the subject of ornithology, and, viewed in connexion with the preceding publications of Wilson, C. L. Bonaparte, and Audubon, it goes far to complete our knowledge of the feathered tribes of the northern regions of the New World.

-all his attention.
-By his wide curvature of wing, and sudden suspension in the air, he knows him to be the fish-hawk. settling over some devoted victim of the deep.
-His eve kindles at the sight, and balancing himself, with half-opened wings, on the branch, he watches the result.
+intent and wading : clamorous crows, and all the winged multitudes that subsist by the bounty of this vast liquid magazine of nature :---high over all these hovers one whose action instantly arrests all his attention.
+By his wide curvature of wing, and sudden suspension in the air, he knows him to be the fish-hawk, settling over some devoted victim of the deep.
+His eve kindles at the sight. and balancing himself, with half-opened wings, on the branch, he watches the result.
 Down, rapid as an arrow, from heaven descends the object of his attention : the roar of its wings, reaching the ear as it disappears in the deep, making the surges foam around !
 At this moment the eager looks of the eagle are all ardour, and levelling his neck for flight, he sees the fish-hawk once more emerge, struggling with his prey, and mounting in the air with screams of exultation.
-These are the signal for our hero, who, launching into the air, instantly gives chase, and soon gains on the fish-hawk; each exerts his utmost to mount above the other, displaying in these rencounters the most sublime aerial evolutions.
-The unencumbered eagle rapidly advances, and is just on the point of reaching his opponent, when, with a sudden scream, probably of despain and honest execution, the latter drops his fish; the eagle, poising himself for a moment, as if to take a more certain aim, descends like a whirlwind, snatches it in his grasp ere it reaches the water, and bears his ill-gotten booty silently away to the woods."\
+These are the signal for our hero, who, launching into the air, instantly gives chase, and soon gains on the fish-hawk; each exerts his utmost to mount above the other, displaying in these rencontres the most sublime aerial evolutions.
+The unencumbered eagle rapidly advances, and is just on the point of reaching his opponent, when, with a sudden scream, probably of despair and honest execration, the latter drops his fish; the eagle, poising himself for a moment, as if to take a more certain aim, descends like a whirlwind, snatches it in his grasp ere it reaches the water, and bears his ill-gotten booty silently away to the woods."

-Of the smaller tribes of the Falconida which inhabit the fur-countries, we shall satisfy ourselves by a simple enumeration of the names, and proceed to the nocturnal birds of prey.
+Of the smaller tribes of the Falconidæ which inhabit the fur-countries, we shall satisfy ourselves by a simple enumeration of the names, \uparrow and proceed to the nocturnal birds of prey.